 Lakisha’s hope: We will ensure inclusive and equitable quality education and promote lifelong learning opportunities for everyone.

-Tiffani Williams is a Research Associate at the Hope Center for College, Community, and Justice.
+Tiffani Williams is a Senior Research Associate at the Hope Center for College, Community, and Justice.
 Her research focuses on the career and economic outcomes of higher education.
 Tiffani has served as a researcher and policy analyst at a number of non-profit organizations in New York City including the Social Science Research Council, Public Agenda and The Education Trust-New York.
 She was also a Program Specialist in P-20 for Academic Affairs at the University System of Maryland.
 Tiffani holds an M.A. in Higher Education Administration from the University of Maryland, College Park and a PhD in Higher and Postsecondary Education from New York University.

 Tiffani’s hope: We will identify and foster higher education practices that help students, regardless of who they are or where they come from, complete college and establish careers.